mussiedbi/DallasDBI/README.md

 ### Joining the Organization

-Once you have created an account, contact an Owner to receive an invitation to join the DallasDBI Organization
+Once you have created a GitHub account, contact an Owner to receive an invitation to join the DallasDBI Organization

 ### Creating Repositories